My boyfriend/girlfriend is broke

 Money can't buy you love, but it can make your relationship easier especially when the restaurant bill arrives.
 So how do you handle a relationship when one of you is constantly skint?

 All you need is love.
 Thanks John Lennon, but we’re afraid love doesn’t pay the rent.
 Or buy a Valentine’s Day present.
 Or a romantic meal out.
-So let’s put the idealistic theories to one side and look at the reality: if someone you love has no money, it can be a right pain.
+So let’s put the idealistic theories to one side and look at the reality: if your boyfriend/girlfriend is broke, it can be a right pain.

 Hang on.
 Is your partner really skint?
 Honestly?